 We also examined whether persistent activity could exist with active local disinhibition.
-We showed in results that persistent activity in the working-memory task switches to WTA choice under the dynamic control of disinhibition (Fig. 8D-F).
+We showed in Results that persistent activity in the working-memory task switches to WTA choice under the dynamic control of disinhibition (Fig. 8D-F).
 How does the transition from persistent activity to WTA choice happen?
 How might disinhibition change the dynamic pattern of persistent activity during a delay interval?

 The analysis was based on the differential equations of the system with symmetric gain control weights and without inputs (Eqs.
 1-3).
 The equilibrium solution is given by: